|BOINC in Retrospect||

 It took two tries, but the proposal was funded in 2016.
 The TACC part of it was pretty much a flop.
 Dan Stanzione assigned the project to a staff person named Luke Wilson - but he didn't allocate any time for him to work on it.
 Luke knew a lot about VMs and TACC's job submission system.
 For almost a year I'd have weekly phone calls him, and it sounded like progress was being made.
 But one day Luke announces that he was quitting TACC, and that actually he hadn't made any progress at all.

 The project was handed off to another staff person, Ritu Arora, who got things working but ran into the issue that the proposed application - biomedical - had data privacy constraints that precluded using BOINC.
 Later she left TACC also; the project still exists but is moribund.

 Things went a little better at nanoHUB.
 They assigned it to Steven Clark, and for a couple of years I worked closely with him to get the remote job submission and file management systems working the way they needed.
 When I talked to Michael Zentner, he was always very enthusiastic about the idea of "speculative computing" - pre-computing simulations over an area in N-dimensional parameter space so that scientists can explore the space in real time.
 BOINC, of course, is perfect for this.

-We got everything working, but (it always seems to ends with but) it never got used in production mode.
+We got everything working, but (it always seems to end with but) it never got used in production mode.
 Zentner moved the project to University of California - San Diego (UCSD) and presumably had other priorities.
-The plans to integrate BOINC with hubZERO - so that it could be used by the various other science portals based on that - never were realized.
+The plans to integrate BOINC with HUBzero - so that it could be used by the various other science portals based on that - never were realized.